 Institutional and tribal community data do not necessarily indicate student learning, but do reflect the overall condition and effectiveness of the college.
 These data include, for example, retention, graduation, enrollment, and transfer trends in the following reports:

-Northwest Indian College faculty and staff are encouraged to seek grants from public and private agencies, foundations, corporations and individuals that support the Mission and Core Themes of the college.
+Northwest Indian College faculty and staff are encouraged to seek grants that support the college’s Strategic Plan and/or Mission Statement.
+Funds can be sought from public and private agencies, foundations, corporations and individuals.
 Institutional Assessment and Planning is key in determining if it is necessary or appropriate to seek external funds for research or sponsored programs.

 Wendy Swedelius, Grants Accountant, (360) 392-4209, firstname.lastname@example.org